Choosing between Redfin, a discount brokerage, and a traditional realtor involves considering your priorities and the differences in service and cost.

 Buying a home with a Redfin agent vs. a realtor

-Bear in mind that buying a home in a seller’s market can be stressful and demoralizing.
-As a result, you may want and need some hand holding.
+Remember that buying a home in a seller’s market can be stressful and demoralizing.
+As a result, you may want and need some hand-holding.
 That situation will likely give a conventional realtor the edge over Redfin’s less personal, team-based model.
 Still, personal preference will probably be the determining factor.

 Buying with a conventional realtor